James Buchanan: Foreign policy

 Buchanan sought trade agreements with the Qing dynasty and Japan.
 In China, his envoy William Bradford Reed succeeded in having the United States included as a party to the Treaty of Tianjin.
 In May 1860, Buchanan received a Japanese delegation consisting of several princes who carried the Harris Treaty negotiated by Townsend Harris for mutual ratification.
-Buchanan was offered a herd of elephants by King Rama IV of Siam, though the letter arrived after Buchanan's departure from office and Buchanan's successor Abraham Lincoln declined the offer stating that the U.S. had an unsuitable climate.
+Buchanan was offered a herd of elephants by King Rama IV of Siam alongside a ceremonial sword and a photograph of the King’s family, though the letter arrived after Buchanan's departure from office and Buchanan's successor Abraham Lincoln declined the offer stating that the U.S. had an unsuitable climate for elephants but accepted the ceremonial blade and photograph.
 Other presidential pets included a pair of bald eagles and a Newfoundland dog.

 Covode Committee

 In March 1860, the House impaneled the Covode Committee to investigate the Buchanan administration's patronage system for alleged impeachable offenses, such as bribery and extortion of representatives.
 Buchanan supporters accused the committee, consisting of three Republicans and two Democrats, of being blatantly partisan, and claimed its chairman, Republican Rep. John Covode, was acting on a personal grudge stemming from a disputed land grant designed to benefit Covode's railroad company.
 The Democratic committee members, as well as Democratic witnesses, were enthusiastic in their condemnation of Buchanan.

 The committee was unable to establish grounds for impeaching Buchanan; however, the majority report issued on June 17 alleged corruption and abuse of power among members of his cabinet.
 The committee gathered evidence that Buchanan had tried to bribe members of Congress in his favor through intermediaries in the spring of 1858 in connection with the pro-slavery Lecompton Constitution of Kansas, and threatened their relatives with losing their posts if they did not vote in favor of the Lecompton Constitution.
 Witnesses also testified that the federal government used public funds to strengthen the intra-party faction of Douglas' opponents in Illinois.
-The Democrats pointed out that evidence was scarce, but did not refute the allegations; one of the Democratic members, Rep. James Robinson, stated that he agreed with the Republicans, though he did not sign it.
+The Democrats pointed out that evidence was scarce, but did not refute the allegations; one of the Democratic members, Rep. James Carroll Robinson, stated that he agreed with the Republicans, though he did not sign it.

 The public was shocked by the extent of the bribery, which affected all levels and agencies of government.
-Buchanan claimed to have "passed triumphantly through this ordeal" with complete vindication.
+Buchanan rejected the committee's findings and claimed that he had "passed triumphantly through this ordeal" and that his "vindication is complete".
 Republican operatives distributed thousands of copies of the Covode Committee report throughout the nation as campaign material in that year's presidential election.